Protecting yourself against bullying

 • Seeking professional help

-• Consider going to a counselor or therapist to help you through this tough time, and using free resources including those available through Employee Assistance Programs.
+• Consider going to a counselor or therapist to help you through this tough time.
+You may also find it helpful to use free resources like those available through Employee Assistance Programs.

 Alan addressed his self-care by putting a note on the dashboard of his car to remind him to breathe intentionally at every traffic light while driving to work.
 He decided to walk 30 minutes to work twice a week.
 He stopped buying soft drinks and instead bought a refillable water container and drank plain water.
-He phoned a good friend he had not seen in months and set up times to get together to play cards.
-Each of these actions helped Alan to not only manage his stress, but to actually begin to feel better and stronger.
+He phoned a good friend he hadn’t seen in months and set up times to get together to play cards.
+Each of these actions helped Alan to manage his stress and to begin feeling better and stronger.
 This made it easier for him to consider his options and make decisions about addressing, avoiding or walking away from the bullying behaviour.

-It would be preferable that behaviours in the workplace are not allowed to escalate to the point where the employee needs to take these measures.
+It’s preferable that behaviours in the workplace aren’t allowed to escalate to the point where the employee needs to take these measures.
 Harassment and bullying prevention focuses on preventing and responding to behaviours that are offensive or potentially harmful to others.